equiet/recognizer/README.md

 ## How to use

-Recognizer is finished and some steps are not fully automated yet.
+Recognizer is not finished yet.
 To try it out, here's what you should do:

-1. Open the JavaScript files you want to debug (these need to be in `Working Files` in the left sidebar).
+1. Open a folder in Brackets (a project) with JavaScript files you want to debug.
-1. In your HTML file, you need to use instrumented files (these will be created automatically when you open Live Preview).
-Change `<script src="file.js">` to `<script src="file.recognizer.js">`.
+1. Double-click on the JavaScript files you want to instrument (so that they are in `Working Files`).
 1. Open Live Preview.
 You should now be able to inspect variables in JavaScript files.

 If you encounter any problems, more information might be available in the console (Debug -> Show Developer Tools).